 The need for unlimited broadband

-Things start to change somewhat once you start downloading big files, and this is where the demand for movies, music and online TV shows has made the need for so-called unlimited broadband services increase drastically in the last couple of years.
+Things start to change when you start downloading bigger files, and this is where the demand for movies, music and online TV has made the need for unlimited broadband services increase.
 Just downloading one telly programme is likely to mean you'll be transferring half a GB or more of data, while a film can easily be far in excess of 1GB, particularly if it's HD.

-Of course, it's also possible to stream television programmes and other interactive content, as well as gaming online, which also requires a decent quality broadband service with generous data allowance.
+Of course it's also possible to stream television programmes and other interactive content; not to mention gaming online, which also requires a decent quality broadband service with a generous data allowance.

-So, if you haven't yet got broadband and feel that you want to embrace all of the exciting options open to you with a more powerful package, then getting a handle on the various deals listed here is a fine place to start.
+So if you want to embrace all of the exciting options open to you with a more powerful package, getting a handle on the various deals listed here is a fine place to start.

 Which providers offer unlimited broadband deals?

-As you'll see from our comparison table above, there are numerous packages that offer unlimited broadband deals and they come from a variety of providers with a wide variety of prices.
+As you'll see from our comparison table above, there are numerous packages that offer unlimited broadband deals.
+So where do you start?

-Along the top of the table we’ve set out the main points to consider, including the setup costs, if any, the monthly price, the contract term and also the speed and download allowances for each of the different packages.
-And don't forget to look at customer reviews, this can help to give an idea of how the service performs and get a better idea of the various pros and cons as you compare offers.
+Along the top of the table we’ve set out the main points to consider: monthly price, the contract term and also the speed and download allowances for each package.

 Does any ISP offer truly unlimited broadband?

 Most importantly, when shopping around you need to look at what each supplier means by 'unlimited'.
-Sadly, there is often a catch to mean that what we think of as 'unlimited' broadband isn't exactly how the internet service providers see it.
+Sadly, sometimes 'unlimited' broadband isn't exactly unlimited.

 You'll still get a massive download allowance, but you may have your service restricted if you go over a certain 'fair usage allowance', or certain services such as peer-to-peer (P2P) traffic may be slowed at peak times due to the ISPs traffic management policy.